If you have a problem with a payment, take steps to put things right. Here’s how to sort common issues.

 If an item is not delivered or not as described, always try to resolve the problem with the company first.

-your card provider, using the chargeback scheme (if you used your debit or credit card to pay via PayPal) – you have 120 days to submit a claim.
+- 120 days to submit a claim to your card provider, using the chargeback scheme (if you used your debit or credit card to pay via PayPal).

 Bank transfer problem